chiefenne/PyAero/docs/ui_GUI.rst

 Zooming can further be done using the :kbd:`Page-Up` and :kbd:`Page-Up` down keys.

-A reset to the initial (home) position can either be achieved by pressing the :kbd:`HOME` key or by right clicking in the graphics view and selecting :menuselection:`Fit airfoil in view` from the pulldown menu.
+A reset to the initial (home) position can either be achieved by pressing the :kbd:`HOME` key or by right clicking in the graphics view and selecting :guilabel:`Fit airfoil in view` from the pulldown menu.